Marc-lu/Building-Hadoop-Hive-Impala-platform/README.md

 `# useradd -g hadoop hadoop` //create user 'hadoop' and add it into hadoop group
 `# passwd hadoop` // set the password for user 'hadoop'

-- install and set the JDK environment
+- Install and set the JDK environment

 1. download the corresponding rpm package of JDK from Oracle, here use the jdk-8u131-linux-x64 version